chrivand/amp-mssp-events-to-snow/README.md

 ![](screenshots/mssp-amp-new-global.png)

-### Import first workflow to add encoded AMP API keys to table
+### Import the first workflow to add encoded AMP API keys to table
 1. Browse to the **Workflows** section in the left pane menu.

 2. Click on **IMPORT** to import the workflow: